-- Children whose behaviour changes they may become aggressive, challenging, disruptive, withdrawn or clingy, or they might have difficulty sleeping or start wetting the bed; - Children with clothes which are ill-fitting and/or dirty; - Children with consistently poor hygiene; - Children who make strong efforts to avoid specific family members or friends, without an obvious reason; - Children who don't want to change clothes in front of others or participate in physical activities; - Children who are having problems at school, for example, a sudden lack of concentration and learning or they appear to be tired and hungry; - Children who talk about being left home alone, with inappropriate carers or with strangers;

-- Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason; - Children who are regularly missing from school or education; - Children who are reluctant to go home after school; - Children with poor school attendance and punctuality, or who are consistently late being picked up; - Parents who are dismissive and non-responsive to practitioners' concerns; - · Parents who collect their children from school when drunk, or under the influence of drugs; - Children who drink alcohol regularly from an early age; - · Children who are concerned for younger siblings without explaining why; - Children who talk about running away; - Children who shy away from being touched or flinch at sudden movements.
+- Children whose behaviour changes they may become aggressive, challenging, disruptive, withdrawn or clingy, or they might have difficulty sleeping or start wetting the bed; - Children with clothes which are ill-fitting and/or dirty; - Children with consistently poor hygiene; - Children who make strong efforts to avoid specific family members or friends, without an obvious reason; - Children who don't want to change clothes in front of others or participate in physical activities; - Children who are having problems at school, for example, a sudden lack of concentration and learning or they appear to be tired and hungry; - Children who talk about being left home alone, with inappropriate carers or with strangers; - Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason; - Children who are regularly missing from school or education; - Children who are reluctant to go home after school; - Children with poor school attendance and punctuality, or who are consistently late being picked up; - Parents who are dismissive and non-responsive to practitioners' concerns; - Parents who collect their children from school when drunk, or under the influence of drugs; - Children who take drugs or drink alcohol regularly from an early age; - Children who are concerned for younger siblings without explaining why; - Children who talk about running away; - Children who shy away from being touched or flinch at sudden movements; - Children who share images or videos of nudes, semi nudes child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
+Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.